Register to Participate

 - Undergraduate and Graduate level students will submit on the student track with their school email.

-- Professionals and Post Graduate students will submit on the professional track, professionals with any email and Post Grad Students preferably with their university email
+- Professionals and PhD or higher level students will submit on the professional track, professionals with any email and PhD Students preferably with their university email

 - You must choose some part of either of the two topics detailed on the challenge information page.
 This can be any aspect of either of these topics as it relates to any of the countries listed beneath each topic respectively.

-- Any and all submissions are welcome.
-We are working to make sure our submission platform is customizable to any type of visualization.
-The default embedding functionality will be HTML iframes, for those who do have experience in this.
-If you want to create embed code that is more catered toward iframe, please feel free, otherwise if your visualization is not fitting properly, we will work with you to try and embed it properly.
+- All submissions are welcome.
+We are working to make sure our submission platform is capable of displaying any type of visualization.
+The default embedding functionality will be HTML iframes, for those who do have experience in this, if you want to create your own embed code, please feel free.
+Otherwise, if your visualization is not fitting properly, we will work with you to try and embed it properly.
 We want everyone’s work to be displayed clearly and in the correct proportions!

 - This is a data analysis, visualization and storytelling challenge, so please make sure your submissions fit into this criterion.